ksecology/FixedEffectModel/README.md

 #### Instrumental variables estimation
 We include two function: "iv2sls" and "iv2gmm" for instrumental variable regression.
 ##### iv2sls
 This function return two-stage least square estimation results.
+Define *y* as the dependent variable, *x_1* as exogenous variable, *x_2* as endogenous variable, *x_3* and *x_4* are instrumental variables. *id* and *time* are cross sectional id and time id.
-The estimation is achieved by:
+An IV two-way fixed effect model estimated by two-stage least square is achieved by using:
 ```python
 formula = 'y ~ x_1|id+time|0|(x_2~x_3+x_4)'
 model_iv2sls = iv2sls(data_df = df,